-Reincarnation Blues’s notion of perfection is about doing something meaningful in the world.
-It varies by circumstances, not unlike Aristotle’s notion of the good life, with a little more emphasis on impacto.
+Reincarnation Blues has a notion of perfection that is about doing something meaningful in the world.
+It varies by circumstances, not unlike Aristotle’s notion of the good life, with a little more emphasis on impact.

 Amazon Books’ is about becoming a CEO, which you can totally achieve if you subscribe to Audible and listen to pop business blather during your daily commute.

 My first instinct is to say Jeff-Alexa, the man-robot-AI who mastered the art of selling books on the internet doesn’t understand why anyone still goes to book stores in the first place.
 Or possibly why they read in the first place.

 But then again, maybe there is a contingent of foolish gentlemen living or working in Georgetown who do stop by to find the latest from the business self-improvement industrial complex.
 Perhaps there is some Big Data to support this.